ahettlin/angular-cli-workshop/Exercise-2.md

 ### Extract todo item component

-If you take a look at the `app.component.html` file, you will notice some redundant markup that displays the individual items the two lists:
+If you take a look at the `app.component.html` file, you will notice some redundant markup that displays the individual items.
+The two lists:

 ```html
 <div class="todo" *ngFor="let todo of thingsStillToDo">